Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 https://github.com/Scalingo/logstash-buildpack.git
 ```

-To tell the python buildpack to install curator and its dependencies, create a file named `requirements.txt` at the root of your project.
+In order to instruct the Python buildpack to install Curator and its dependencies, create a file named `requirements.txt` at the root of your project:

 ```
 PyYAML==5.3.1